zurb/tribute/README.md

   // specify whether the menu should be positioned.
 Set to false and use in conjuction with menuContainer to create an inline menu
   // (defaults to true)
   positionMenu: true,

+  // when the spacebar is hit, select the current match
+  spaceSelectsMatch: false
 }
 ```